February 6, 2020

 We know that our lifestyle and changes in routine and medications can impact our chronic conditions.
 But the weather also plays an important role.
 Both low and high barometric pressure effects on the body can result in elevating different chronic conditions.
 Take a look at how the following chronic conditions are impacted by barometric pressure.

-- Arthritis: Scientists from the European Project on Osteoarthritis found that with changes in barometric pressure came the expansion and contraction of tendons, muscles, bones, and scar tissue which resulted in pain in the tissues most impacted by arthritis.
+Scientists from the European Project on Osteoarthritis found that with changes in barometric pressure came the expansion and contraction of tendons, muscles, bones, and scar tissue, which resulted in pain in the tissues most impacted by arthritis.
 This remains the most common low and high barometric pressure effect on the body.

-- Chronic Back Pain: As with joint pain and arthritis, for those who experience chronic back pain, the extreme change in barometric pressure can cause inflamed joints to swell more, perpetuating preexisting pain.
-Cold temperatures also do not help as it stiffens the joints, tendons, and muscles which support the spine.
+As with joint pain and arthritis, for those who experience chronic back pain, the extreme change in barometric pressure can cause inflamed joints to swell more, perpetuating preexisting pain.
+Cold temperatures also do not help as they stiffen the joints, tendons, and muscles that support the spine.
 These changes cause a reduction in blood flow to the back, stiffening the spine.

 Understanding the Barometric Pressure Pain Index